 As I put in the work, and followed my program, the obsessive thoughts and questions began to dissipate, until one morning I woke up and realized that they were gone.
 I felt peaceful, happy, and optimistic about the future for the first time in a long time.

 Today, years later, if negative thoughts or questions arise I observe them for what they are—fleeting, and not particularly noteworthy or interesting—and change my perspective and focus accordingly.
 In short: I’m in the driver’s seat now.
 I’m in control.

 I beat retroactive jealousy for good.
+And you can too.